crawford/tailor/README.md

 ### Configuring GitHub ###

 Tailor is designed to be used as a webhook.
-Each GitHub repository will need to be configured with a new webhook with the payload URL `http://url-of-tailor-instance/hook` and just the "Pull request" event.
+Each GitHub repository will need to be configured with a new webhook with the payload URL `http://url-of-tailor-instance/hook`, the content type set to `application/json`, and just the "Pull request" event.
+The token that is given to Tailor will only need to have the `repo:status` scope.